Hunter Reese

-Hunter Reese (born January 11, 1993) is an American tennis player.
-Reese currently competes in doubles on the ATP and the ATP Challenger Tour.
+Hunter Reese (born January 11, 1993) is an American tennis player who specializes in doubles.
 He has a career-high doubles ranking of No. 73 achieved on 27 June 2022.
+Reese currently competes mainly on the ATP Challenger Tour where he has won 10 titles.

 Professional career

 He competed in the 2014 US Open alongside partner Peter Kobelt after receiving a wildcard into the men's doubles draw.
 The tandem lost 6–4, 6–1 to Michaël Llodra and Nicolas Mahut.
 In November 2014, he captured the Knoxville Challenger doubles title with partner Miķelis Lībietis.
 On November 8, 2014, Reese hit a sliding backhand around the net post during the Knoxville Challenger that was featured on ESPN's Top Ten Plays and received over 100,000 hits on YouTube.

-Hunter was sponsored by Loriet Sports, a super-premium activewear brand from 2015 to 2020, which helped him quickly break through the ranks.

 In July 2021 he reached his first ATP final at the 2021 Los Cabos Open partnering Sem Verbeek.